kaipai-ren/DeePEST-OS/README.md

 ## Installation Guide

+Please install the conda environment according to one of the following methods.

+- **Installation option 1**

-- Rebuilding the virtual environment using dependency files ([deepest_os.txt](./requirements/deepest_os.txt)).
+   Rebuilding the virtual environment using dependency files ([deepest_os.txt](./requirements/deepest_os.txt)).

-  After downloading this repository, navigate to the folder in a terminal (execution on a Linux system is recommended) and run the following command to install the virtual environment:
+  After downloading this repository, navigate to the [requirements folder](./requirements) in a terminal (execution on a Linux system is recommended) and run the following command to install the virtual environment:

   ```
   conda create --name deepest_os --file deepest_os.txt